-Last weekend I was invited to the first ever tour of Dunkertons cider distillery.
+Last weekend I was invited to the first ever tour of Dunkertons Cider Company.
 They’ve been open for a few months as a shop, but on Saturday they had their first ever tour and tasting, so we went along to try it out.

 We parked up and walked into the shop, which has been beautifully decorated and filled with craft ciders, cheeses, bread and merchandise which has all been created with a lot of thought behind it.